Key information

 • distinction

-An independent assessor must individually grade the in line with this EPA plan.
+An independent assessor must individually grade the interview underpinned by a portfolio of evidence and written project report with presentation and questions in line with this EPA plan.

 The EPAO must combine the individual assessment method grades to determine the overall EPA grade.